rootwork/salsa-clave/README.md

 ### Donations

+* Remove the "required" notation on donation form fields, since nearly every field on a donation form is required.

-* Move the donation amount fields above the other fields, an emerging best practice.
+* Move the donation amount fields before the other fields, an emerging best practice.

+* Add semantic classes to each of the donation amounts, so you can target and style them specifically as necessary.

+* Pre-select a donation amount.

 ### Advocacy